Taiwan: Nangan, Matsu Islands (November

 Near the distillery, Tunnel 88, a former

-military installation, is now used to age liquor and wine. ″Tunnel 88″
+military installation, now used to age liquor and wine. ″Tunnel 88″

 This village

-gave all the colors to their temple rather than to their houses.
+could find to their temple, rather than to their houses.

 - Wood carvings on the front doors.